 I have experience of helping clients work through a variety of issues including anxiety, depression, relationship difficulties, low self esteem, stress, self-harm, bereavement and loss.

 I work with individuals - both adults and young people.

 If you would like to make an appointment, call or email me; whichever feels most comfortable for you.
-I will get back to you as soon as I can.
-During this initial contact I will gather some details about you and your presenting issues.
+I aim to get back to you within 24 hours of your enquiry.
+During this initial contact I may gather some details about you and your presenting issues.
 If you are happy to go ahead, we will make a first appointment.

 How many sessions will I need?

 It is not possible to give a time limit for therapy, as it depends on the nature of the problem.
 In our first session together, we will talk about the issues that have brought you to counselling and what you hope to gain from working together.
 This session will also give you time to consider whether I am the right counsellor for you.

 Towards the end of this session we will discuss how the session has gone.
 If you feel that you would like to work with me, and I think that I can offer you the support you need, we can book a session for the following week.
 On the other hand, you may prefer to have some time during the week to reflect on this initial session before booking another appointment.